-Market Research and Customer Satisfaction Surveys
+Market Research and Customer Satisfaction Surve

-We regularly undertake research initiatives to gain insights into customer needs and evaluate both new and existing banking solutions (products and services).
-These studies help us refine our offering and align it with customer expectations.
-Research is conducted at various touchpoints in the customer journey, including: initial stages of product development, implementation of new solutions, or validation of hypotheses.
+We regularly undertake research initiatives to gain insights into customer needs and evaluate both ne and existing banking solutions (products and servi These studies help us refine our offering and align with customer expectations.
+Research is conducted various touchpoints in the customer journey, include initial stages of product development, implementation of new solutions, or validation of hypotheses.
 Our research covers:

-- Existing and planned banking products and services (concepts), - Offline and online communication, including pre- and post-testing of messaging effectiveness, - Customer satisfaction, assessed through a loyalty assessment tool.
+- Existing and planned banking products and serv (concepts), - Offline and online communication, including prepost-testing of messaging effectiveness, Customer satisfaction, assessed through a loyalty assessment tool.